 The delay argument refers to more expensive, non-everyday purchases.
 For instance, if you think about buying a new television today, you might change your mind tomorrow – for better or worse.
-Whilst it’s true that spontaneous deals can be great investments, the majority aren’t.
+Spontaneous deals can indeed be great investments, but the majority aren’t.

 Even if you sometimes make a mistake by waiting, you will have made qualified decisions.

-On this basis, delaying major purchases will further your general mindfulness and improve the mechanics of your decision.
-It might not always turn out to be the best decision – but it will certainly be an informed one.
+On this basis, delaying significant purchases will further your general mindfulness and improve the mechanics of your decision.
+It might not always be the best decision – but it will undoubtedly be an informed one.

 What does that mean in concrete terms?
-As a rule of thumbs, always delaying 100$+ purchases for at least one week is a good benchmark.
+As a rule of thumb, always delaying 100$+ purchases for at least one week is a good benchmark.